geoAlgorithm/geoAlgorithmTestApp/README.md

 # geoAlgorithmTestApp

 <b>Note:</b> In order to use this code you'll need access to our library and a valid API key.
-You can get your trial account at <a href="http://tuillo.com/algorithm/">tuillo.com/algorithm/</a>
+You can get your trial account at <a href="http://tuillo.com/algorithm/">tuillo.com/algorithm/</a>.
+Also, since this demo uses Google Maps API you'll need to get your own API key.
+In order to get one, just follow this <a href="https://developers.google.com/maps/">link</a>.

 This demo app is just an example showing a quick integration of the geoAlgorithm library.
 The steps used are as follows: